Common Career Mistakes and How to Avoid Them

 How Can You Stay Competitive?

-- Seek Mentoring: Find an individual mentor who can provide assistance, suggestions, collaborations, or point out areas for improvement.
+- Seek Mentoring: Find a mentor who will offer guidance, collaborations, connections or identify areas to improve.

-- The Future of Education: Learn additional classes, certificates or degree programs that are relevant to your field of work.
+- Continuing Your Education: Take additional courses, certificates or degree programs that are relevant to the job.

 Negativity

-- Be Positive: Recognize all the good aspects to the role even when you’re feeling overwhelmed
+- Be Positive: Recognize your strengths and positive qualities of your role even when you’re feeling overwhelmed

 Overcommitting Workload

-In most cases, overcommitting leads to burnout, mistakes, and internal resentment.
-As much as it is essential to apply oneself to the fullest extent, committing beyond one’s capabilities is likely to result in lower efficiency and less desirable results.
+In most cases, overcommitting leads to burnout, mistakes, and frustration within.
+While it’s essential to apply oneself in a way that is beyond the capacity of one’s ability, overcommitting will result in lower productivity and expected results.

 Reduce Stress by: